Resources

 The Grizzly Paw, Executive Chef

-Learn more about how The Grizzly Paw consolidated their recipe costing with meez
+Learn more about how The Grizzly Paw consolidated their restaurant food costing with meez

 Tip #5: Keep Track of Your Food Costs, Not Just Your Inventory.